Ukraine puts debt deal to bondholder vote

 It stood its ground on Tuesday with President Vladimir Putin saying the IMF should lend Ukraine the $3 billion to pay off Russia.

-The deal plays a central part in Ukraine's plan to shore up its war-torn economy, which was brought close to bankruptcy by years of corruption and economic mismanagement.
+The deal plays a key part in Ukraine's plan to shore up its war-torn economy, which was brought close to bankruptcy by years of corruption and economic mismanagement.

-"There is a very low probability that all 13 bonds don't go through, but I strongly expect the Russians to abstain or not vote," one holder of Ukrainian debt said.

-"(That), I think, will probably mean we all have to wait on an adjourned meeting around Oct.
-27-29 before Ukraine proceeds with closing the deal, presumably without them, based on their rhetoric."

-Ukraine's bonds do not have cross-default clauses, meaning holders of one bond cannot sink the entire restructuring deal if those holding other issues vote in favor of the swap.
+Ukraine's bonds do not have cross-default clauses, meaning holders of one bond cannot sink the entire restructuring deal if those holding other issues vote in favour of the swap.

 The threat of other holdouts loomed in September, when holders of shorter-dated bonds argued that the terms of the debt swap were unfair.
 Last week the group said they would participate after Kiev sweetened the deal.